RohitR/GitHub-sync/README.md

 # GitHub Issues Sync Service

-This Rails service fetches issues from the [Storyblok GitHub repository](https://github.com/storyblok/storyblok/issues) and stores them in the local database for querying via API.
+This Rails service fetches issues from a GitHub repository and stores them in the local database for querying via API.

 ## Features